Scotland Neck, North Carolina

 Scotland Neck is a town in Halifax County, North Carolina, United States.
-According to the 2010 census, the town population was 2,059.
+As of the 2020 census, Scotland Neck had a population of 1,640.
 It is part of the Roanoke Rapids, North Carolina Micropolitan Statistical Area.

 History

 The Hoffman-Bowers-Josey-Riddick House, Kehukee Primitive Baptist Church, Magnolia, Scotland Neck Historic District, Trinity Church, and Woodstock are listed on the National Register of Historic Places.
-Vine Hill Academy was a private school attended by many prominent historical figures.
+Vine Hill Academy located in Scotland Neck, was a private school attended by many prominent historical figures.